QinganZhao/GA/README.md

 #### Develop the package
 The package is welcomed to be refined.
 Please push the updated package to Github and reinstall it before using.

-To update the help page, please run the following code after changing:
+To update the help pages, please run the following code after changing:
 > devtools::document()